Culture-Driven Career Design

 Germany Today: Politics and Culture

 In this course, students follow current events in Germany and learn about the politica system, major debates, and the history of German politics, working directly with speeches, news media, and election data.
-This course has been taught during the Syrian civil war, EU financial crisis, the signing of the Paris Accords, Russia's entry into the Ukraine, and during two election cycles in Germany.
+This course has been taught during the Syrian civil war, EU financial crisis, the signing of the Paris Accords, Russia's first invasion of Ukraine, and during two election cycles in Germany.
 Taught in German.

 Old Stories, New Media: Great German Tales and their Adaptations